CAIG Wing Loong II: Operational history

 An investigation led by BBC Africa Eye and BBC Arabic Documentaries revealed that the UAE used Wing Loong II drones to fire Chinese Blue Arrow 7 missiles at a military academy in Libya's capital, Tripoli, in January 2020, killing 26 unarmed cadets.
 The drone was operated from Libya's Al-Khadim air base which has been under the control of the UAE.

 During the 2021 Henan floods, because of the interruption of communication in some areas due to flooding, the Ministry of Emergency Management dispatched its emergency disaster-response Chengdu Wing Loong II (Wing Loong 2H) to the corresponding areas, and carried out nearly 6 hours of ground reconnaissance and communication relay services.

+In 2023 the Nigerian Air Force seems to have struck "Boko Haram" militants using the Wing Loong II.
+A video of one of the strikes seems to be available online.

+In 2024, Pakistan carried out a strike on militants within the Iranian border in an operation named Operation Marg Bar Sarmachar during the 2024 Iran–Pakistan conflict in response to the 2024 Iranian missile strikes in Pakistan, using Wing Loong IIs alongside J-10C, JF-17s and F-16s.

+In June 2024 Italy seized Wing Loong II disguised as wind turbine parts that appear to be in the process of being smuggled to the Libyan National Army.

+Also in 2024, the UAE utilized the Wing Loong II to provide the Rapid Support Forces with aerial intelligence during the Sudanese Civil War.